Building a Customer-Centric Culture: 6 Ways to Make It Real

 Build a feedback-to-action loop:

-- Use well-designed survey questions to get actionable insights
+- Use clear, focused survey questions to get useful data

-- Track key customer satisfaction metrics over time
+- Track satisfaction scores over time and share trends with the team

-- Close the loop—tell customers what you changed based on their feedback
+- Close the loop - tell customers what you changed based on their input

-- Create a public roadmap influenced by customer requests
+- Create a public roadmap shaped by customer requests

 6. Use Technology to Connect Teams with Customers